-If the Plan determines the claim is eligible for external review, it will forward the claim to an independent review organization.
+If the Plan determines the claim request is complete and is eligible for external review, it will forward the claim to an independent review organization.
 The Plan will contract (directly or indirectly) with at least three independent review organizations and will rotate claims assignments among the contracted independent review organizations.
 None of the contracted independent review organizations will be eligible for any financial incentives based on the likelihood that they will support the denial of benefits.